spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/6-partitioning.md

    words=http --server.port=9001 | splitter --expression=payload.split(' ') | log
    ```

-1. Click `Create Stream`.
+1. Click `CREATE STREAM(S)`.

 ### Deploy the Stream

-To deploy a stream, click on the arrowhead icon to deploy the stream.
+Click on the `ellipsis icon` on the left of the stream row to deploy the stream.
 Doing so takes you to the Deploy Stream page, where you can enter additional deployment properties.

 For this stream, we need to specify the following: